jpazzini/MAPD-B/spark/README.md

 1. Clone this repo (or fetch the latest updates)
 2. Test that the `docker compose` can be started (`up`) and stopped (`down`) succesfully
-3. Verify your cluster by running the example notebook on `notebooks/docker/Docker-Cluster.ipynb`.

 ## Lecture 1